shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

 - when we migrate from an old monolith to a new set of microservices
 - the new set of microservices need to temporarily interact with the old monolith till the migration is complete
 - this means that code for old apis and protocols is scattered in the new microservices
-- so, we deploy an "anti corruption service" in between, which performs the translation between the new microservices to the old monolith (both request and response, as needed, to and from both microservices and monolith)
+- so, we deploy an "anti corruption service" in between, which performs the translation between the new microservices to the old monolith (both request and response, to and from both microservices and monolith)
 - sometimes, the anti corruption layer can be "temporary" or sometimes "permanent" when we cannot get rid of some parts of the legacy system - e.g. downstream services use the legacy application for reporting and are not ready for a migration yet

 ![anti corruption adapter layer pattern](/assets/img/high-level-design/anti-corruption-adapter-layer-pattern.png)